open-siege/siege-studio/README.md

 Darkstar DTS versions 3.2, 3.3, 3.5, 3.6, 3.7 and 3.8 can be processed, which covers files from each of the games above.

+Inspired by a DTS converter for Earthsiege 2 (https://github.com/booto/convert_dts)

 ### Setup and Build Instructions

 If you don't already have Conan on your system, find instructions here: https://conan.io/downloads.html